Bro919/auto_selfcal_cluster/README.md

 The first path is where the data is on the cluster, and the second path is where you want it locally.

 ## Logs
 Before/after runs, metadata snapshots and Slurm .out/.err artifacts are moved/grouped under logs.
 If something breaks or crashes, check those files first.
 The scripts are set up to throw useful setup/runtime errors, but they will not catch everything.
+You can use the flag -v when running to turn on verbose logging, if you need to get more out of the logs.
+You shouldn't need to look at any of the metadata logs as they are just generated as temp files for the metadata scrapers for naming the working directories.

-If something breaks, run `git pull` to make sure you are on the latest version and try again.
+If something breaks, it's also a good idea to run `git pull` to make sure you are on the latest version and try again.